aau-claaudia/hpc/docs/ai-cloud/getting-started/run-jobs.md

 * `srun` returns command output directly to the console - `sbatch` writes it to a file.

 A job launched with `srun` is therefore dependent on the console session the front end node, and will only run as long as the output can be printed directly to the console.
 If the console session is interrupted, the job is terminated.
-A job launched with `sbatch` does not depend on an external process in the same way, and will run until it is explicitly cancelled by the user.
+A job launched with `sbatch` does not depend on an external process, and will run until it is explicitly cancelled by the user.

 !!! info "Don't launch jobs from within interactive sessions"
     It is not very good practice to start your jobs from within interactive shell sessions (using `srun --pty`), as this will start that runs until it reaches the time limit in the (6 days in the prioritized partition) - not when the actual job is finished.
 As a consequence the resources allocated to the job will be occupied for longer than needed.

     As stated in our [Fair usage](/ai-cloud/fair-usage/)-section, we want to encourage our users to be mindful of their resource consumption for the sake of their fellow researchers, and not occupy ressources that others could have put to use.

+!!! info "Persistent terminal sessions"
+    If used correctly terminal multiplexers like Tmux/Screen are great tools!
+However if they are used to start an interactive job on a compute node, this counts as monopolising resources.

+your jobs from within interactive shell sessions (using `srun --pty bash -l`), as this will start that runs until it reaches the time limit in the (6 days in the prioritized partition) - not when the actual job is finished.
+As a consequence the resources allocated to the job will be occupied for longer than needed.

 ### Conclusion: